emacs-mirror/emacs/mps/manual/html/_sources/topic/plinth.txt

 applications.

 There are many reasons why you might want to write your own plinth.
-You may be targetting a *freestanding environment* such as an embedded system.
+You may be targeting a *freestanding environment* such as an embedded system.
 You might need to write the telemetry stream to a system logging facility, or transmit it over a serial port or network connection.
 Or you might need to direct debugging output to a